MarcusPope/Code42Interview/roadmap.md

 addition, leverage an HTTP client library, such as jQuery.ajax, github/fetch, or what's included within your framework.

-    @todo: Implement waiting spinner with fast-right-spinner

-@todo: Wire up developer list in sidebar
-    @req: In the sidebar, list each member of the Code42 organization using the public Github API.
+@done: Debugged authorization issue with Github API via Fetch
+@done: Reviewed fetch api docs

 @todo: On selection make a request to Github API for user specific data
-        @todo: Render fa spinner during request
+    @: We can prepop most of the basic data from the members response
     @todo: Handle errors with a basic template

+@bug: Fix overflow issue in sidebar on small viewports

 @todo: Build main content view on the right for developer profile information
     @req: When you click on a member in the sidebar, the main content area should populate with that person's information.